Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QFileDialog-getExistingDirectory-f-2.rst

 On Unix/X11, the normal behavior of the file dialog is to resolve and follow symlinks.
 For example, if ``/usr/tmp`` is a symlink to ``/var/tmp``, the file dialog changes to ``/var/tmp`` after entering ``/usr/tmp``.
 If *options* includes :sip:ref:`~PyQt6.QtWidgets.QFileDialog.Option.DontResolveSymlinks`, the file dialog treats symlinks as regular directories.

 On Windows, the dialog spins a blocking modal event loop that does not dispatch any QTimers, and if *parent* is not ``nullptr`` then it positions the dialog just below the parent's title bar.

-**Warning:** Do not delete *parent* during the execution of the dialog.
-If you want to do this, you must create the dialog yourself using one of the :sip:ref:`~PyQt6.QtWidgets.QFileDialog` constructors.

 .. seealso:: :sip:ref:`~PyQt6.QtWidgets.QFileDialog.getOpenFileName`, :sip:ref:`~PyQt6.QtWidgets.QFileDialog.getOpenFileNames`, :sip:ref:`~PyQt6.QtWidgets.QFileDialog.getSaveFileName`.